nkosi-tauro/eportfolio/module_ssd/team.md

 The team will each design a version of the below System Architecture.
 We will then meet up next week to choose the best version and proceed with that.

 (Proposed, feel free to change this)
-We propose a microservices architecture, with the following services:
+We propose a microservices' architecture, with the following services:

-User Service: Handles authentication, authorisation, user profiles, and roles.
+User Service: Handles authentication, authorization, user profiles, and roles.
 Data Service: Responsible for storing, retrieving, updating, and deleting data.
 Encryption Service: Encrypts and decrypts data.
 Event Monitoring Service: Monitors and logs system events.